contrastsecurity/developer.contrastsecurity.com/learn/guides/learn-devsec/vulnerabilities/sqli.md

 When an analyzer detect the flaw in your application, it will suggest a more context-sensitive recommendation based on your code.

-## How do people attack SQL Injection flaws
+## How Do People Attack Using This Flaw?

 Most often attackers inject ' and -- or other encoded characters that become part of the query.
 Attemping a deny-list by watching for these characters is ineffective and difficult.